 - Click on the ‘Clone’ button.

 - It will now ask you for authentication.
-Your login details will be your Codebots account details, unless you changed your Git login at any point.
-The username is saved on the Git details page.
+Your login details will be your Codebots account details, unless you nominated your own Git repo.

 - When you are ready, click on the OK button.